marcverhagen/corelex/browser/README.md

 #### Configure access to the database

-Copy the file `config-default.txt` to `config.txt` and edit the contents as required by the host.
+Copy the file `connection-sample.php` to `connection.php` and edit the contents as required by the host.